step-/find-n-run/usr/share/doc/findnrun/plugin.md

     SOURCES='FNRstart'
 ```

-Since version 1.7 a shell-completion plugin is bundled, so the amended default source installation is:
+Since version 1.7 the "shell completion" plugin is bundled, so the amended default source installation is:
 ```
     SOURCES='FNRstart FNRsc'
 ```